-- A. Whenever a City ordinance prohibits an act or declares it to be unlawful, or provides that the failure to do an act is unlawful, and no specific penalty is provided, the violation of the provision is punishable by a fine not exceeding \$500.00, except as provided in this chapter. - B. Whenever a state statute and a City ordinance provide penalties for the same offense, the penalty imposed for the City violation shall not exceed the state penalty. - C. Every day a violation of a provision of any ordinance continues shall constitute a separate offense.
-[Ord.
-106 § 1, 1987].
+- A. Whenever a City ordinance prohibits an act or declares it to be unlawful, or provides that the failure to do an act is unlawful, and no specific penalty is provided, the violation of the provision is punishable by a fine not exceeding \$500.00 . - B. Whenever a state statute and a City ordinance provide penalties for the same offense, the penalty imposed for the City violation shall not exceed the state penalty. - C. Every day a violation of a provision of any ordinance continues shall constitute a separate offense.